matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 yarn ts-node ./scripts/increment-counter.ts
 ```

-In the output you should see the L2 hash of the transaction.
+In the output, you should see the L2 hash of the transaction.

-You can now check that the tx was indeed successful by running the `show-value` script again:
+9. You can now verify that the tx was indeed successful by running the `display-value` script again:

 ```
 yarn ts-node ./scripts/display-value.ts